Individualism: A Reader

 George H. Smith writes a weekly column for Libertarianism.org.
 His fourth book, The System of Liberty: Themes in the History of Classical Liberalism, was published in 2013 by Cambridge University Press.

-Marilyn Moore has a PhD in English literature and works as a freelance editor.
+Marilyn Moore holds a PhD in English literature.
+She is an adjunct professor of English and rhetoric at Triton College (Illinois) and also works as a freelance editor.

 Table of Contents